jcassarly/SamuraiJackAndHisSchedule/README.md

 # Scheduling App

+## Authors:

+- Jack Doiron (jad245) <- Team Lead
+- Jared Cassarly (jwc160)
+- Shota Nemoto (srn24)
+- Martin Peters (mjp184)

 ## Overview

 The app will be a standard scheduler/calendar.
 It will allow for easier User Experience than existing platforms like Google Calendar.
 The way in which the User Experience will be streamlined will be through increasing the speed at which users can create events.
+Additionally, the application will be cross platform, allowing the user to manage their schedule on all of their devices.

 ## Features